goldenscale/GS_GithubMirror/README.md

 ## C# #

+- [Tulpep/Notification-Popup-Window](https://github.com/Tulpep/Notification-Popup-Window) - A notification window that appears on the lower right part of the screen.
+- [jstrosch/learning-malware-analysis](https://github.com/jstrosch/learning-malware-analysis) - This repository contains sample programs that mimick behavior found in real-world malware.
+The goal is to provide source code that can be compiled and used for learning purposes, without having to worry about handling live malware.
+- [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.
+- [icsharpcode/ILSpy](https://github.com/icsharpcode/ILSpy) - .NET Decompiler with support for PDB generation, ReadyToRun, Metadata (&more) - cross-platform!
 - [lostindark/DriverStoreExplorer](https://github.com/lostindark/DriverStoreExplorer) - Driver Store Explorer [RAPR]
 - [PwnDexter/SharpEDRChecker](https://github.com/PwnDexter/SharpEDRChecker) - Checks running processes, process metadata, Dlls loaded into your current process and the each DLLs metadata, common install directories, installed services and each service binaries metadata, installed drivers and each drivers metadata, all for the presence of known defensive products such as AV's, EDR's and logging tools.
 - [UnamSanctam/UnamDownloader](https://github.com/UnamSanctam/UnamDownloader) - A Free Silent (Hidden) Open Source Downloader (Binder) - Includes Windows Defender Bypass - Build Native - Unam Downloader